therewasaguy/th-geocoder/README.md

 lens-data-geocoder
 ================

-A data transform component that retrieves the latitude and longitude coordinates of a location or set of locations.
-It also can retrieve the location name, given a set or multple sets of coordinates.
+A data transform component that converts data into latitude and longitude, or vice versa.

 See the [component page](http://lenses.github.io/lens-data-geocoder) for more information.